(Arun Jaitley: 1952—2019)

 fall like ninepins from the bustling carousel of the land.

-Uma, come and sip hooch laced with liver of lizards,
+Uma, come and sip hooch laced with bile of lizards,

 As crooked of the state splurge on Zinfandel of the land.